 In November 2023, the FASB issued ASU 2023-07, Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures, which requires a public entity to disclose significant segment expenses and other segment items on an annual and interim basis and provide in interim periods all disclosures about a reportable segment's profit or loss and assets that are currently required annually.
-Additionally, it requires a public entity to disclose the title and position of the Chief Operating Decision Maker.
+Additionally, the ASU requires a public entity to disclose the title and position of the Chief Operating Decision Maker.
 The ASU does not change how a public entity identifies its operating segments, aggregates them, or applies the quantitative thresholds to determine its reportable segments.
 The new standard is effective for fiscal years beginning after December 15, 2023, and interim periods within fiscal years beginning after December 15, 2024, with early adoption permitted.
-This ASU requires companies to apply retrospectively to all prior periods presented in the financial statements.
-The ASU will impact the Company's disclosures, but will have no impacts to its results of operations, cash flows and financial condition.
+This ASU requires companies to apply the standard retrospectively to all prior periods presented in the financial statements.
+The ASU will impact the Company's disclosures beginning with the financial statements included in the 2024 Annual Report on Form 10-K, but will have no impact on its results of operations, cash flows or financial condition.

 In December 2023, the FASB issued ASU 2023-09, Income Taxes (Topic 740): Improvements to Income Tax Disclosures, which focuses on the rate reconciliation and income taxes paid.
-ASU 2023-09 requires public entities to disclose, on annual basis, a tabular tax rate reconciliation using both percentages and currency amounts with specific categories, broken out into specified categories with certain reconciling items further broken out by nature and jurisdiction to the extent those items exceed a specified threshold.
+ASU 2023-09 requires public entities to disclose, on an annual basis, a tabular tax rate reconciliation using both percentages and currency amounts, broken out into specified categories.
+Certain reconciling items are further broken out by nature and jurisdiction to the extent those items exceed a specified threshold.
 Additionally, all entities are required to disclose income taxes paid, net of refunds received, disaggregated by federal, state, local, and foreign taxes and by individual jurisdiction if the amount is at least 5% of total income tax payments, net of refunds received.
 The ASU also requires additional qualitative disclosures.
 ASU 2023-09 is effective prospectively for annual periods beginning after December 15, 2024, and early adoption and retrospective application are permitted.
-The ASU will impact the Company's income tax disclosures, but not its results of operations, cash flows and financial condition.
+The ASU will impact the Company's income tax disclosures beginning with the financial statements included in the 2025 Annual Report on Form 10-K, but will have no impact on its results of operations, cash flows or financial condition.